 2.2.
 Natural Language Processing

 Natural language processing (NLP) is an interdisciplinary topic overlapping in computational linguistics, AI, and computer science that deals with the interactions between computer and human languages [29].
-NLP started its early work in the 1950s in exploring the fully automatic translation between different languages [30], and in the recent years has seen a rapid increase in use and development in computer science.
+NLP started its early work in the 1950s in exploring the fully automatic translation between different languages [30], and in recent years has seen a rapid increase in use and development in computer science.
 The application areas of NLP are very wide including, for example, machine translation, question answering, speech recognition and information retrieval [31].

 Information retrieval (IR) refers to the process and activity of extracting useful information from a collection of information resources [32].
 Due to the needs of managing and using the fast-growing volume of information [33], many IR systems have been developed and the best examples include web search engines (e.g. Google and Yahoo), and library resource retrieval systems [34].